FrantzX/CrossbellTranslationTool/README.md

 + Monster Text - Names / Descriptions / Ability Names

 ## What you cannot extract/translate with this tool
-+ EBOOT.BIN Text - Mostly the game interface
++ Text in EBOOT.BIN / ED_AO.exe - Mostly the game interface
 + Text in images

+## PSP and PC Translation
+The latest version of this tool allows for the extraction/injection of text into the Chinese PC version.
+The scripting does look to be a little bit different, so I do not recommend trying to inject a PSP/Japanese translation into the PC/Chinese game.

+## Command Line Interface
+`CrossbellTranslationTool.exe [build OR extract] [-f format] [-g game] [-t translationpath] [-p pcdirectory] [-s sourceiso] [-d destinationiso]`
++ -f - The game format.
+Either 'PC' or 'PSP'.
++ -g - The game involved.
+Either 'Zero' or 'Ao'.
+Only 'Ao' is supported.
++ -t - The path to the translation directory.
++ -p - The path to the PC game.
+Only used when format is set to 'PC'.
++ -s - The path to the source PSP ISO image.
+Only used when format is set to 'PSP'.
++ -d - Path where the destination PSP ISO image file will be placed during a build.
+Only used when format is set to 'PSP'.

 ## How to Extract Text
 First, download the translation tool at the link below and extract the zip somewhere.
 I recommend its own directory.
 Next, open a command prompt and go to directory where you extracted the files.
-Run the command:
-`OmegaX.AoNoKisekiTranslation.exe extract ao [path to the Ao no Kiseki iso] [output directory path]`
+Run the following command for your format.
+I recommand surround paths with double quotes (").
+`CrossbellTranslationTool.exe extract -f PSP -g Ao -t {translationpath} -p {pcdirectory}` `CrossbellTranslationTool.exe extract -f PC -g Ao -t {translationpath} -s {sourceiso} -d {destinationiso}`

-This is place a bunch of files in the output directory path.
+This is place a bunch of files in the given translation directory.
-The json files in the 'scena' directory will be mostly dialog text while the json files in the 'text' will be everything else.
+The json files in the 'scena' directory will be mostly dialog text.
+The json files in the 'monster' directory will be monster's names & ability names.
+The json files in the 'text' will be everything else.
 The 'stringtable.json' file in the root output directory will contain mostly NPC names.

 ## Translating Text
 In each json file created, there are pairs of lines, Text and Translation.
 Don't touch the value of the Text line.
 Just enter your translation as the value of the Translation line.
 If you don't have a translation, just leave the Translation value as "".
 This will tell the program not to change that line of text.
 You will notice in the scenario files that many lines where the Text value looks to be a filename or already English text.
 DO NOT CHANGE THESE LINES.
 You will break the game.

 ## Encoded Strings in Scenario Text